jldevezas/research-wiki/README.md

 docker-compose up --build
 ```

-Visit http://127.0.0.1:8080/ and login with username `admin` and password `admin` (don't forget to change it in `Admin->User Manager`).
+Visit http://127.0.0.1:8080/ and login with username `admin` and password `admin` (don't forget to change it in `Admin => User Manager`).
 You can then start editing taking advantage of the multiple templates for the pre-established namespaces within the proposed structure.
 We will publish an article with more details soon.

 You can then stop the server by pressing `ctrl+c`.